Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Introduction

 Even further, if the chosen kernel has adjustable parameters, they can be used to \textit{adaptively} (on a shape-by-shape basis) manipulate the inductive bias.

-Although already used in the mid-90s and early 2000s~\citep{savchenko1995,car1997,car2001}, only recently, kernel-based methods for 3D implicit surface reconstruction became extremely competitive, with \textit{Neural Kernel Surface Reconstruction} (NKSR;~\cite{huang2023}) eventually evolving as the new state-of-the-art.
-While early works mostly focused on (polyharmonic) radial basis functions such as thin-plate splines, recent work~\citep{williams2021,williams2022} employ the first-order \textit{arc-cosine} kernel.
-Introduced by~\cite{cho2009}, arc-cosine kernels have been shown to mimic the computation of (two-layer) fully-connected ReLU networks; indeed, if the layer-width tends to infinity, the first-order arc-cosine kernel is identified with the \textit{Neural Tangent Kernel} (NTK;~\cite{jacot2018}) of the network.
+Although already used in the mid-90s and early 2000s \citep{savchenko1995,car1997,car2001}, only recently, kernel-based methods for 3D implicit surface reconstruction became extremely competitive, with \textit{Neural Kernel Surface Reconstruction} (NKSR; \cite{huang2023}) eventually evolving as the new state-of-the-art.
+While early works mostly focused on (polyharmonic) radial basis functions such as thin-plate splines, recent work \citep{williams2021,williams2022} employ the first-order \textit{arc-cosine} kernel.
+Introduced by \cite{cho2009}, arc-cosine kernels have been shown to mimic the computation of two-layer fully-connected ReLU networks; indeed, in the infinite-width limit and with \textit{fixed} bottom layer weights, the first-order arc-cosine kernel becomes the \textit{Neural Tangent Kernel} (NTK; \cite{jacot2018}) of the network.
 One important aspect of this kernel is that it does not have adjustable parameters.
 While this can be advantageous in some situations, it also prevents users from \textit{tuning} their reconstructions.
-Clearly, if the arc-cosine kernel fails to accurately recover a surface, then there is no possibility (except for using more observations) to improve the result.
+If the arc-cosine kernel fails to accurately recover a surface, then there is no possibility (except for using more observations) to improve the result.